byprathamesh/swipestyle/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) <!-- Add a badge if you choose a license -->

-**SwipeStyle is a fashion discovery platform that helps users find and create outfits they love.** This monorepo contains the frontend, backend, AI, and price comparison services.
+**SwipeStyle is a fashion discovery web platform that helps users find and create outfits they love.** This monorepo contains the frontend, backend, AI, and price comparison services.

 ## Table of Contents